Nikhil-1503/30-days-of-javascript/README.md

 1. Find negative
     - Write a JavaScript function named findFirstNegative that finds and returns the first negative number in an array using the find() method.

+1. Async function
+    - Write an asynchronous loop function that iterates over an array and performs an asynchronous operation on each element.